boneylizard/Eloquent/README.md

 ---

-*Eloquent - Your local AI companion for stories worth telling.*
+*Eloquent - Your local AI companion with limitless possibilities*